1993 Indianapolis 500: First half

 With Al Unser, Sr. leading on lap 31, Danny Sullivan, suffering from a pushing condition, went high in turn three and smacked the outside wall.
 A piece of the suspension pierced through the side of the tub, and narrowly missed puncturing his leg.
-Danny would not return as a driver in 1994 but did one last time in 1995.
-Nelson Piquet, who returned to Indy after his bad crash in 1992, dropped out with a blown engine.
+Sullivan would not return as a driver in 1994, but did one last time in 1995.
+Nelson Piquet, who returned to Indy after being seriously injured in pre-race practice the previous year, dropped out with a blown engine.

 Mario Andretti led the field back to green on lap 36, Arie Luyendyk ran second, and Emerson Fittipaldi third.
 Mario led comfortably for the next 15 laps.
 On lap 47, the leaders approached traffic, and Luyendyk passed Andretti to take the lead into turn one.
 Nigel Mansell began showing strength, passing Fittipaldi for third, then closing in his teammate Mario Andretti in second.
 Down the main stretch on lap 50, Mansell dove inside Mario for position, but Mario held him off, sweeping down in front in turn 1.
 Three laps later, Mansell finally got by Mario in turn 1, after a hot pursuit.
 Andretti pitted one lap later.
 On lap 56, Mansell passed Luyendyk coming out of turn 2 to take the lead for the first time.
 However, Mansell ducked into the pits on that same lap, and was not credited with leading a lap yet.

 During the sequence of green flag pit stops, the lead changed hands several times.
 After all of the leaders pitted, Nigel Mansell took over the lead.

 The yellow came out for debris on lap 89, and after pit stops, Mario Andretti was back in the lead.
 Nigel Mansell overshot his pit stall, and his crew had to wheel him back to administer service.
 Mansell dropped to 6th place after a 40-second pit stop.

 The green came out on lap 94, but only lasted two laps.
 Scott Brayton and Paul Tracy tangled entering turn three, and Tracy was forced into the outside wall.
 Brayton came down on Tracy, pinching him to the grass, and clipped his front wheel.